 Raid the Icebox Now with Beth Katleman: Games of Chance, 2019

-Above the entrance door, the blindfolded figure resembling a young Marilyn Monroe is the fickle goddess Fortuna, who serves as the muse for the room.
+Above the entrance door, the blindfolded figure resembling a young Marilyn Monroe is the goddess Fortuna, who serves as the muse for the room.
 She presides over paradise on the east wall and a shipwreck on the west.
 The bearded gentleman with the cane is Pendleton himself, though some have noted an uncanny likeness to KFC founder Colonel Harlon Sanders.
 The dice, playing-card, and roulette-wheel motifs throughout recall the lavish game room in Pendleton’s Manhattan mansion, where he often held exclusive gatherings for the purpose of card play.
 The paradise mirror shows young nymphs engaging in various amusements, with Pendleton at the bottom representing Bacchus.
-A sailboat on the shipwreck side bears the Yale insignia.

 Raid the Icebox Now with Beth Katleman: Games of Chance, 2019 Porcelain, wire, mirror 132 x 204 x 92 inches

 Photos by Erik Gould